Early Diagnosis of Lung Cancer Can Save Your Life

 - Current smoker or smoker who quit within the past 15 years

-- Smokes or used to smoke an average of more than one pack per day over 30 years, or two or more packs per day for 15 years
+- Smoke or used to smoke an average of more than one pack per day over 30 years or two packs per day for 15 years

 How the Program Works